NifTK/NiftyNet/niftynet/network/README.md

 segmentation](http://campar.in.tum.de/pub/milletari2016Vnet/milletari2016Vnet.pdf),
 In 3DV 2016
 ##### Constraints
-* Image size should be divisible by 8
+* Input size should be divisible by 8
+* Input should be either 2D or 3D

 ## DenseVNet